natscott1738/alx-low_level_programming/0x0F-function_pointers/README.md

-This directory has the functions to pointers essentials
+this is the functions and pointers directory